Chronology

 Receives honorary doctorate in humanities from OSU.

-November 16, 1988–May, 1989
+November 16, 1988–May 31, 1989

-Brushstroke Group, a 30-foot-high painted aluminum sculpture, is installed in Central Park’s Doris C. Freedman Plaza in Manhattan as part of the Public Art Fund’s project to install temporary installations on public sites in New York.
+Brushstroke Group, a 30-foot-high painted aluminum sculpture, is installed in Central Park’s Doris C. Freedman Plaza in Manhattan as part of the Public Art Fund’s project to install temporary sculptures on public sites in New York.

 1989